netwerk-digitaal-erfgoed/interface-data-transformations/1-First-Heritageflix/11-cardinality-correction/readme.md

 `python vcardinality-correction-final.py`

-### 3- Folders after running script:
+### Folders after running script:

 One folder named upload-correction.

-test on your prototype as a final product.
+Test on your prototype as a final product.

 In the link below, you can test invalid-upload and try using the script and again validate them